 The AEG 8000 costs £390 from AO.

 I was initially considering a Dyson cordless cleaner.
-I had worked for Curry's before and I liked the lightweight nature of a Dyson.
-They kinda have a reputation for being one of the best cleaners.
+I had worked for Curry's before and liked Dyson's lightweight nature.
+They have a reputation for being one of the best cleaners.

 However, the AEG gives Dyson a serious run for the money.

 The vacuum picks up dirt quite well.
 It is agile when vacuuming the floor.
-However, it is not so comfortable for one-hand operation for cleaning ceilings and other tight spaces.
+However, it is not so comfortable to do one-hand operations for cleaning ceilings and other tight spaces.

-Although it seems like a gimmick, it allows me to see when I'm vacuuming in dark spaces.
+Although it seems like a gimmick, it allows me to see when vacuuming in dark spaces.

-The interface of the vacuum is pretty simple too.
+The interface of the vacuum is pretty simple, too.
 There are only two buttons.
-One to turn it on, and the other to adjust its suction strength.
+One is to turn it on, and the other is to adjust its suction strength.
 The battery indicator isn't too granular and can only measure the remaining power to the nearest 30%

-The cleaner also comes with a "tree" to charge and hold all the accessories.
-That's rather neat and handy for those living in a small house.
+The cleaner also has a "tree" to charge and hold all the accessories.
+This is rather neat and handy for small-house dwellers.

-However, the vacuum cleaner's bin is a bit tricky to release and re-install.
+However, releasing and reinstalling the vacuum cleaner's bin can be a bit tricky.
 In addition, you have to touch the dust a bit when removing the filter "cap" for the bin.

-All in all, the device is a good device at a decent price.
-The pros of the device greatly outweigh the cons.
+Overall, the device is a good one at a decent price.
+Its pros greatly outweigh its cons.

 Cons: